dataduke/jekyll-wikibox/box/wikibox/_posts/2013-04-10-wikibox-layouts.md

 ### Plain View (Card Page)

 The most basic layout.
 Only shows the content.
+This layout can also be used for presentations, when you use each card as a single presentation slide.

 	- Content -